jphalimi/PythonForMIC/Doc/library/os.rst

    be converted to an absolute pathname using ``os.path.join(os.path.dirname(path), result)``.

+   .. versionchanged:: 2.6
-   If the *path* is a string object, the result will also be a string object, and the call may raise an UnicodeDecodeError.
-If the *path* is a bytes object, the result will be a bytes object.
+      If the *path* is a Unicode object the result will also be a Unicode object.

-   Availability: Unix, Windows
+   Availability: Unix.

-   .. versionchanged:: 3.2
-      Added support for Windows 6.0 (Vista) symbolic links.

 .. function:: remove(path)